of Art Prints

 The prints are inkjet canvas prints– not photographic prints.

 Photographs are images – that are recorded by a camera and reproduced on a photosensitive surface – exposing a light-sensitive substrate such as paper to light.

 Inkjet canvas art prints, on the other hand, are images produced by spraying a fine spray of electrically charged particles of ink inside an inkjet printer onto a substrate (usually canvas and sometimes paper or metal plates) using an array of ink dispensed from approximately seven to 12 ink cartridges mounted in the printer.

 Many inkjet printers are called "photo printers", but technically, the name is misleading because of the differences I described in the last two paragraphs.

 Basically, photos are made in cameras (and in the past in darkrooms), by exposing a light-sensitive material to light, whereas inkjet are made by spraying ink onto a substrate.

 Tony Max Print Identification

-For the canvas prints, I publish descriptive information on the edges of the canvas.
+For the canvas prints, I publish descriptive information on the edges of the canvases, outside of the image areas.
 (For stretched canvas prints, the information becomes wrapped around the backs of the prints.)
 The

 information includes the print's title, size i. e. (small, medium, or large), dimensions, edition publishing date, Tony Max copyright statement and the Tony Max Web site address.